nikkisigurdson/blog/about.md

 I'm Nikki, a theoretical computer scientist and cryptographer.

-I currently work full-time as a cryptography researcher at Flashbots where I study MEV in blockchain systems from a cryptography and private-based perspective.
-What does that mean?
+I currently work full-time as a cryptography researcher at Flashbots where I study blockchain systems from a cryptography and privacy-based perspective.

 There are some protocol-design challenges related to MEV which would be ideally solved using cryptography-based solutions, but we haven’t discovered satisfactory solutions yet.
 Our mid-term approaches to these challenges are centered around the use of TEE technology, which allow us to bypass the mathematical barriers of establishing provably-private protocols that satisfy our use cases, and instead achieve those guarantees via hardware-based assumptions.
 As a long-term goal however, we aim to overcome these barriers via provably private (cryptographic) solutions.

-Towards this, in my own research I study MEV systems, both in practice today and via theoretical models, to assess and design new solutions for long-term system sustainability and growth.
+Towards this, in my own research I study Blockchain MEV systems, both in practice today and via theoretical models, to assess and design new solutions for long-term system sustainability and growth.

 I enjoy cross-disciplinary work and often explore related fields of theoretical computer science and mathematics for ideas that might inspire bold new directions for MEV research.
 I am a proponent of open research, a philosophy of practice that aims to make research more transparent, accessible, and collaborative.